jherey/population_api/README.md

 Some things to note about the project

 - It uses Typescript to ensure type safety.
-- The `typings` folder holds custom Typscript type defintions.
+- The `typings` folder holds custom Typscript type definitions.

 ## API Endpoints

 <table>
 <tr><th>HTTP VERB</th><th>ENDPOINTS</th><th>DESCRIPTION</th></tr>

+## Contributions
+We welcome contributions, what are you waiting for?
+Raise a Pull Request!! 😁